OpenAddressesUK/OLD_openaddressesuk.github.io/index.md

 Do you want to get involved by opening an address?

-It’s as simple as sharing an address below.
+It’s as simple as entering it below.

 {% include submission_form.html %}